UOM-EEE-EEEN11202/notes-part2/docs/chapters/week3/lab_c_stage_1.rst

           t, v_out = make_sine_wave()
           plot_sine_wave(t, v_out)

-   The aim is for this to be readable, by inspection, to see that the code does what we want it to.
+   The aim is for this in :python:`main` to be readable, by inspection, to see that the code does what we want it to conceptually.
 This is easy when there's only two steps as in the above, we want to make a sine wave and then plot it.

    To understand the other parts of the code:

    - :python:`make_sine_wave()` doesn't take any inputs, there's nothing between the brackets :python:`()`.
    - :python:`plot_sine_wave(t, v_out)` takes two inputs.
-These input are the outputs of :python:`make_sine_wave()`, assigned by placing them on the left hand side of the :python:`=` sign.
+These inputs are the outputs of :python:`make_sine_wave()`, assigned by placing them on the left hand side of the :python:`=` sign.
    - Inside the definition of the :python:`make_sine_wave()` function, the two outputs are defined by the :python:`return` statement.
    - Inside the definition of the :python:`plot_sine_wave(t, v_out)` function, the two inputs are defined by the items between the brackets :python:`(t, v_out)`.
 Otherwise, the Python code is unchanged from previously (just indented to show which code belongs to which block).
    - Both functions start with a `docstring <https://uom-eee-eeen11202.github.io/notes-part1/chapters/software_development_tools/docstrings.html>`_ to add some documentation.